Position

 Q: Do I need a pollination partner for my Sunset Apple Tree?

-A: The RHS (Royal Horticultural Society) has awarded the Sunset Apple Tree the prestigious Award of Garden Merit (AGM).
+A: The RHS (Royal Horticultural Society) has awarded the Sunset Tree the prestigious Award of Garden Merit (AGM).
 This means it has been recognised for being a reliable, high-performing, and easy-to-grow fruit tree.

-A: The ideal time to plant a Sunset Apple Tree is during the dormant season, in late autumn or early spring.
+A: The ideal time to plant a Sunset Tree is during the dormant season, in late autumn or early spring.
 You can choose a well-drained location and allow the tree time to establish before the growing season begins.

-A: Sunset Apple Trees typically reach a height and spread of around 10–12 feet, depending on the rootstock.
+A: Sunset Trees typically reach a height and spread of around 10–12 feet, depending on the rootstock.
 They remain much smaller if grown on an M27 rootstock, making them ideal for compact gardens.

-A: To keep your Sunset Apple Tree healthy, ensure regular watering, especially in the first few years.
+A: To keep your Sunset Tree healthy, ensure regular watering, especially in the first few years.
 Applying mulch, such as well-rotted manure, helps retain moisture and suppress weeds.
 Staking young trees may also be beneficial for added support.

 Q: Where can I buy a Sunset Apple Tree?